Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Introduction

 \subsection{Acknowledgements}

 Part of the research for this article was carried out during the stay of the JL and MdlS at IMPAN during the Geometric and Analytic Group Theory Simons Semester in 2019, which was supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.
 Another part was carried out while SW visited École polytechnique on a Feodor-Lynen Fellowship of the Humboldt Foundation.
 SW would like to thank École polytechnique, and Bertrand Rémy in particular, for this opportunity.
+We thank the referees for their numerous suggestions that improved the presentation.